 Loftus wrote and directed the sketch mainstage production of "Death Wish," a choose-your-own-adventure comedy that debuted in 2014.
 On a day-to-day basis, she works alongside the other heroes on staff to communicate with the crew and community, develop the myriad of wonderful festivals that pass through ImprovBoston's doors and make the audience experience all it can be.
 This is her second draft of her bio.

 Blair Howell | Chair, Board of Directors

-Blair’s passion for the performing arts trails from a young age to present day – performing through grade school, high school, college and semi-professionally as an adult for over 20 years as an actor, dancer, director, choreographer, technical director, scenic craftsman and producer.
+Blair’s passion for the performing arts trails from a young age to present day – performing through grade school, high school, college and semi-professionally as an adult for over twenty years as an actor, dancer, director, choreographer, technical director, scenic craftsman and producer.
 From performing Chekov in Russia to leading roles in various ballet performances, to roles in numerous plays and musicals across New England, he has always carried a deep and pure love for improvisation and the performing arts.
-As a Scenic Craftsman at the A.R.T. for over 12 years, he carried multiple responsibilities in staging more than 100 theatrical productions.
+As a Scenic Craftsman at the A.R.T. for over twelve years, he carried multiple responsibilities in staging more than 100 theatrical productions.
 Armed with a degree in economics, a minor in accounting and a minor in dance, Blair shifted his career in the arts to the career in the live event marketing communications world, producing corporate events and videos across the US and abroad.
 Blair currently partners with clients at massAV, where he helps businesses to effectively and creatively communicate with audiences of willing listeners.
 He is a dedicated father, camper/hiker, soccer/lacrosse coach, motorcyclist, gardener and licensed skydiver.
-He lives in Reading with his wife Nancy, 2 kids, 2 dogs, 3 cats, 2 guinea pigs, an amazing and fantastic mother-in-law, and 16 chickens.
+He lives in Reading with his wife, Nancy, two kids, two dogs, three cats, two guinea pigs, an amazing and fantastic mother-in-law, and sixteen chickens.